-Hewlett-Packard (HP) Co. updated its storage portfolio today with a new EVA midrange SAN array, a set of pre-packaged storage and compute bundles tuned
+Hewlett-Packard (HP) Co. updated its storage portfolio today with a new EVA midrange SAN array, a set of pre-packaged storage and compute bundles tuned for virtual environments, and a new Windows-based NAS.
+The company also laid out plans for a building-block approach to future data storage products that would involve more bundling of its storage, server and networking products.

 The launch came during the opening day of HP’s Discover 2011 user show in Las Vegas.
 HP didn't upgrade its flagship 3PAR storage platform that it paid $2.35 billion to acquire last year, although 3PAR storage is included in one of its new VirtualSystem bundles.